josehu07/josehu07.github.io/index.md

 }
 ```

+If you don't mind wasting a few seconds of your life, please take a look at these rather cool open-source projects I did!

-Say hello to [the Hux OS kernel](https://github.com/josehu07/hux-kernel)!
-It is a weekend operating system kernel project built to be minimal and understandable.
-I documented my development of Hux into a complete set of [GitHub Wiki pages](https://github.com/josehu07/hux-kernel/wiki) - please do check them out!
+- [The Hux OS kernel](https://github.com/josehu07/hux-kernel): a weekend operating system kernel project built to be minimal and understandable.
+I documented my development of Hux into a complete set of [GitHub Wiki pages](https://github.com/josehu07/hux-kernel/wiki).
+- [The Summerset KV-store](https://github.com/josehu07/summerset): a distributed replicated KV-store framework, written in async Rust, mainly for state machine replication (SMR) research purposes.
+Summerset is generic to protocols; more protocols are actively being added.

 ### Education